gnss-sdr/geniuss-place/_geniuss-place/03-coding-style.md

 ```
 {: class="no-copy"}

-When function calls get too long, you will have to split them up in several lines.
+When function calls get too long, you will have to split them up into several lines.
 Align the following lines with the previous ones so the structure becomes obvious, and go to the next line after the comma.

 ```cpp
 Channel(ConfigurationInterface *configuration,